JayBansod/github_tut/readme.txt

         to see all branch => git branch to create new branch => git branch <bname>
         to jump on new branch => git cheackout <bname>
+        to create new branch and junp to that branch =>git cheackout -b <bname>

     mearge two branch
             => git mearge <bname>